Ugh. I've always hated the word 'blog'. In any case, this is a chronologically ordered selection of my ramblings.

 More Crochet

 Having crocheted a cat, I decided to keep going.
-Way back when, I crocheted a groot.
-What I didn't mention is that I took it into work as a replacement for a previous woollen Groot, and it, too, was stolen.
+Way back when, I crocheted a Groot.
+What I didn't mention is that I took it into work as a replacement for a previous woollen Groot that was stolen, and it, too, was stolen.
 Boo.

 So, I finally got around to making another.
-Interestingly, it was a lot quicker to produce this one, so clerly the practice has been effective.
+Interestingly, it was a lot quicker to produce this one, so clearly the practice has been effective.
 The most tedious part was certainly sewing it all together.
+This one is not going into the office.

 After that, as I mentioned in my book review, I wanted to try some different techniques, as opposed to just amigurumi.
 I ended up making a small blanket from the infamous granny squares.
 The colours of yarn I had were somewhat limited, so I decided to lean into a full '70s look, with orange and green.
 It's horrific.